ambanum/social-networks-graph-generator/explanation.md

 - `x`: x coordinate on the graph
 - `y`: y coordinate on the graph
 - `metadata`: additional information about the node:
-  - `date`: date of RTs, quotes or tweets from the account
+  - `dates`: date of RTs, quotes or tweets from the account
   - `tweets`: list of urls of its tweets in ascending date order
   - `RT`: list of urls of its RTs in ascending date order
   - `quoted`: list of urls of its quotes in ascending order of dates